 It makes a difference where you’re treated for heart and/or vascular disease.
 Government and university studies show that patients have the best outcomes at centers that have the most experience.
 By having your treatment at a center that treats a large number of patients and has a great deal of experience, you give yourself a better chance of having a good outcome.
-Cleveland Clinic has treated millions of patients, and has more experience, in more heart and vascular procedures, than any center in America.
-It also has some of the best outcomes for in the nation.
+Cleveland Clinic has treated millions of patients for heart and vascular conditions.
+It also has some of the best outcomes in the nation.
 The experienced caregivers at Cleveland Clinic give you the best chance for good results.

 There are good doctors where I live.
 Why should I travel for cardiovascular care?

 There are many excellent cardiologists, cardiac surgeons and vascular surgeons in America.
 But there are other factors to consider when choosing a center for your cardiovascular care.
-Cleveland Clinic cardiac surgery performs more surgeries each year than any center in America.
-Nothing surprises our caregivers.
-They have collectively seen and experienced everything that can happen to the human heart and vascular system, and are prepared for every situation.
-They know what you’re going through, and can assure that you will be as comfortable as possible that that you have everything you will need for a quick recovery and successful follow through.
+Our caregivers have seen and experienced everything that can happen to the human heart and vascular system, and are prepared for every situation.
+They know what you’re going through, and can assure that you will be as comfortable as possible, that you have everything you will need for a quick recovery and successful follow-through.
 There is special comfort in knowing that you can rely so fully on your caregivers at every stage of treatment.
-Finally, in the event of more complex disease, patients have access to the full resources of Cleveland Clinic – a medical center that is among the nation’s leaders in nearly every major medical specialty.
+Finally, in the event of more complex disease, patients have access to the full resources of Cleveland Clinic – a medical center that is among the nation’s top hospitals.

 For our caregivers, communication and collaboration with your local physicians is essential to providing you with the best care.
 That is why Cleveland Clinic has instituted new tools and processes that ensure that local physicians are fully informed of the care their patients are receiving while they are here.